clarte53/clarte-utils/README.md

 ===============

 This repository contains shared utility code.
-It only defines independent and reusable class / modules intended to be used in many projects.
+It only defines independent and reusable classes / modules intended to be used in many projects.

 Content
 ===============